adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

 https://github.com/user-attachments/assets/944b2b5d-cf57-4817-bfa7-87f4496b55d6

-5. **Reading Data from Pub Sub**: Now we will start reading data from Pub sub to start the pipeline.
+### 5. **Reading Data from Pub Sub**

+Now we will start reading data from Pub sub to start the pipeline.
 The data is read using **beam.io.ReadFromPubSub()**.
 Here we will just read the input message by providing the TOPIC and the output is decoded which was encoded while generating the data.

     ```python
         def run(argv=None, save_main_session=True):